maithgopalan/c2-dataviz-2025/content/schedule/index.markdown

  {{< schedule >}}

 {{< week-even "02-12" >}}
-  {{< description "Visualizations for change over time; Visualizations for distributions" "Refining your plots for communication of various changes in your data.
-We'll discuss annotating plots, aspect ratios, scales, and a bit on theming." >}}
+  {{< description "Visualizations for change over time; Visualizations for distributions and Intro to Websites/Flexdashboards/Shiny" "I will introduce building flexboards/shinyapps and websites with [{distill}](https://rstudio.github.io/distill), which help you create relatively simple yet customizable blogs, optimized for scientific communication." >}}
   {{< wrap >}}
 {{< slides "" >}}
 {{< /wrap >}}